Little blue penguin, Codfish IslandPHOTO: JamesReardon.org ©

 This black and white wader is unique to the Chatham Islands.
 It is an endangered species with a high risk of extinction due to its very small population and range

 The tāiko is one of the world's rarest seabirds, and nest in long burrows under forest cover.

 Once widespread on the Chatham Islands, the Chatham petrel was until recently restricted to Rangatira Island but active management has allowed the population to grow on other islands.

 The nationally vulnerable Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.

 The shell banks of Miranda, New Zealand, attract thousands of migratory birds each year and make for fantastic bird viewing.

 The endangered New Zealand dotterel/tūturiwhatu is found only in this country.

-With a population of around 36 individuals that includes only ten breeding pairs, the New Zealand fairy tern/tara-iti is probably New Zealand's rarest breeding bird.
+The New Zealand fairy tern/tara-iti is probably New Zealand's rarest breeding bird.

 Penguins are a unique group of flightless seabirds that are at home on land and in the sea.
 New Zealand has more penguin species on our shores than any other country.